-The circular agricultural terraces of Moray, with their complex irrigation system and balconies, have a great activity to explore sites before reaching Machupicchu Sacred Valley of Ollantaytambo.
+Explore Moray’s wonderful circular agricultural terraces, with their complex irrigation system and balconies, and have a great activity to explore Inca sites before reaching Machupicchu via the Sacred Valley of Ollantaytambo.
 Enjoy the best holidays in Peru and the lost city of the Incas.

-This morning we will pick you up from your hotel to begin your fantastic tour.
-First, we drive to the Moray agricultural terraces sitting high on a plateau.
+At 07:30, we will pick you up from your hotel to begin your fantastic tour.
+First, we drive to the Moray agricultural terraces on a plateau.
 Moray allows you to explore parts of the western side of the Urubamba Valley.
 On this trip, you can learn about agriculture, textiles, and the history of the Inca Empire.
 Perfect place to explore unconventionally to discover the Inca culture.

 At 5:30 a.m., We will board the shared tourist transport to Machu Picchu to see the sunrise.
 We have a two-hour walk exploring the Inca citadel.
 In the afternoon you will return to Cusco by train.

 🙂 Optional: Go to the pricing button and click it for service upgrades.